sourcegraph/sourcegraph-public-snapshot/ACCESSIBILITY-SEARCH.md

 Taken from the [user journey list document](https://docs.google.com/document/d/1IA90OFew5MTcxFndKS2Xn4vb8sOt68sj537P7AGj_Tk/edit?usp=sharing).
 Use this for further context.

-Please take these following use cases and replicate them when running your audit.
+Please take these following use cases and replicate them when running your audit:

 Submit search: